Sexual Assault Awareness Month

 In the United States, April is Sexual Assault Awareness Month (SAAM).
-The goal of SAAM is to raise public awareness around sexual assault and educate communities on how to support survivors and prevent future violence.
+The goal of SAAM is to raise public awareness of sexual assault and educate communities on how to support survivors and prevent future violence.
 We know that one month alone isn’t enough to solve the serious and widespread issue of sexual violence, but the attention SAAM generates is an opportunity to energize and expand awareness and prevention efforts throughout the rest of the year.

-Wear jeans with a purpose on April 24th to take a stand against victim blaming.
+Wear jeans with a purpose on April 29th to take a stand against victim blaming.
 The Denim Day campaign began in 1999 after an Italian Supreme Court case was overturned on the judgment that the victim was wearing very tight jeans when she was assaulted.
 The justices decided that the victim would have had to have helped the offender remove the jeans, meaning that the incident was not rape, but consensual sex.
 Enraged by the verdict, the women in the Italian Parliament protested this ruling by wearing jeans on the steps of the Supreme Court.
-Every year, we continue to wear jeans on Denim Day to protest these harmful myths about why women and girls are sexually assaulted.
+Every year, we continue to wear jeans on Denim Day to protest harmful myths about why women and girls are sexually assaulted.
 Read more about Denim Day.

 Find more awareness events hosted by NDDSVC and our member organizations on our Awareness Events page.